backstage/backstage/docs/plugins/guides.md

 ---
 id: guides
 title: Guides for Plugins
-status: in-progress
 ---

-## Guides for Plugin Development

 :::note Note
-This section is still a work in progress, many of the guides described below do not exist yet.
+This docs is still a work in progress, many of the guides described below do not exist yet.
 :::

+## Guides for Plugin Development

 ### For Beginners: Introduction to Plugin Development